Venezuelan troops moving to border with Russia, Iran help -Colombia minister | Law-Order

 Venezuela is moving troops to the border with Colombia with technical assistance from Russia and Iran, Colombia's Defense Minister Diego Molano said on Thursday, calling the possible deployment "foreign interference."
 Molano, citing intelligence sources, said troop movements were registered in Venezuela opposite Colombia's Arauca province, the scene of fierce fighting between guerrillas of the National Liberation Army (ELN) and FARC dissidents for control of the drugs trade.

-Venezuela's government did not immediately respond to a request for comment.
+Venezuela is moving troops to the border with Colombia with technical assistance from Russia and Iran, Colombia's Defense Minister Diego Molano said on Thursday, calling the possible deployment "foreign interference."

+Molano, citing intelligence sources, said troop movements were registered in Venezuela opposite Colombia's Arauca province, the scene of fierce fighting between guerrillas of the National Liberation Army (ELN) and FARC dissidents for control of the drugs trade.
 "We know that men and units of the FANB have been mobilized towards the border with technical assistance from Russia ... and Iran," Molano said at an anti-drugs conference in Colombia's Caribbean city of Cartagena.
 FANB is the Spanish acronym of Venezuela's National Bolivarian Armed Forces.

+Venezuela's Defense Minister Vladimir Padrino scoffed at Molano's comments on Twitter.
+"Colombia, the country which Bogota's oligarchy has converted into an appendix of the (United States) South Command in our America, into a location of U.S. military bases(...)denounces interference in Venezuela...my God!," Padrino tweeted.

 Colombia's human rights ombudsman has reported that clashes between the illegal armed groups in Arauca left 66 dead and 1,200 displaced peoples in January alone.
 Fighting between the groups over control of drug trafficking and other illicit economies began in Venezuela's Apure state, and spread to Colombia, Molano said.